 IRB approved research teams including the University of West Virginia and University of Washington

 - Professionally trained and credentialed volunteers and contractors, including the Ahemdabad Center for the Physically Challenged, and background checks from Verified Volunteers

 NGO staff and volunteers, including Voices of Africa

 - Artists, museums and galleries, including the British Museum, the Design Museum, and the Carnegie Mellon Museum of Art

 SUNY Polytechnic Institute Enable Living Classroom

 One of the most innovative project based learning programs is the establishment of the Enable Living Classroom Program at SUNY Polytechnic Institute.
 A living classroom is an immersive, learning-by-doing experience.
-Professor Robert Payne rewrote a first year manufacturing and distribution elective to create scaled manufacturing plant.
-A student general manager oversees student departments designated for Marketing, Communication and Help Desk Support, Research and Development, Manufacturing, Quality Assurance and Information Technology (Inventory and supply line monitoring and request fulfilment).
+Professor Robert Payne rewrote a manufacturing and distribution elective to create a scaled manufacturing plant.
+A student general manager oversees student departments designated for Marketing, Communication and Help Desk Support, Research and Development, Manufacturing, Quality Assurance and Information Technology (Inventory and supply line monitoring and request fulfillment).
 Students transfer their roles, projects and information from one class to the next, building on earlier work and continuing to advance their support for the community with each term.

 The Living Classroom will be expanding across institution and discipline in the spring term 2018 as faculty in other departments include students in clinical settings.

 A model informal education program actively partnered in the e-NABLE ecosystem is the FIRST Robotics Team 1511, from Penfield High School in Rochester, New York.
 After winning their Regional Chairman’s Award for gifting e-NABLE a dozen hands, the team held a conference session at the 2017 World Championships in St. Louis.
-One of the highlights of their presentation was a video from a sister FIRST Robotics team in Israel.
-Together they called on FIRST teams to learn more about e-NABLE and use their skills customize and make hands.
+One of the highlights of their presentation was a video from a sister FIRST Robotics team FRC 5951 in Tel Aviv, Israel.
+Together they called on FIRST teams to learn more about e-NABLE and use their skills to customize and make hands.
 They also committed to working together to make tutorials videos by youth for youth volunteering in e-NABLE.